The residency was held in a collaboration between Amman Design Week and Fab Lab Irbid / Luminus Shamal Start.

 Five participants were selected and sponsored to enroll in a seven-week maker residency on digital fabrication.

-The intensive digital fabrication course offered intensive training in subjects as: Computer Numerical Control (CNC), Electronics Production and programming.
+The intensive digital fabrication course offered intensive training in subjects such as: Computer Numerical Control (CNC), Electronics Production and programming.

 Participants developed innovative ideas for home-based or urban solutions in self-sustainable agriculture, as well as solutions that improve the way we grow, transport, and experience our food.